SiliconLabs/bluetooth_mesh_stack_features/network/iv_update/README.md

 ## Introduction

-This example project is aimed to demonstrate the IV Index update process
+This example project is aimed to demonstrate the IV Index update process.

 A Nonce is a number which may only be used once.
 Each time a message is encrypted, it is given a new nonce value.
 The nonce has various parts to it, including a sequence number and a value known as the IV Index.
 To ensure nonce values are unique for each new